abdulrahman-b0/HijrahDateTime/README.md

 Will the older date types (like `ZonedHijrahDateTime` or `OffsetHijrahDateTime`) be implemented again in this version?

 It is **not guaranteed**.
-This library follows the philosophy of [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) and tries to adopt its way of working with dates and times.
+This library follows [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) and tries to adopt its way of working with dates and times.

 However, if a feature previously existed in version 1.0 but is currently missing in version 2.0, it **might** be implemented in the future if:
 1. It can be implemented safely and consistently across all supported platforms.